Turmeric & the Gut–Brain Connection: Research on Inflammation, Mood, and Cognitive Health

 Turmeric & Cognitive Function Through the Gut

-Since gut inflammation and microbiome imbalance can influence cognitive clarity, researchers are examining whether turmeric may support cognitive health indirectly through:
+Since gut inflammation and microbiome imbalance can influence cognitive clarity, researchers are examining whether turmeric may interact with cognitive pathways indirectly through gut-related mechanisms.

-- Reducing inflammatory signals that travel to the brain
+- Inflammatory signals that travel between the gut and the brain

 Related reading: